Service businesses exist everywhere, and starting a service business usually doesn’t require a lot of capital.

 Rock Solid was becoming known as the best place to go in Puerto Rico for IT services and support.
 But Pérez wanted more.

-In 2006, Pérez saw an opportunity to introduce IT systems into Puerto Rico’s 78 municipalities who were still operating with typewriters, carbon paper, and manual ledgers.
+In 2006, Pérez saw an opportunity to introduce IT systems into Puerto Rico’s 78 municipalities which were still operating with typewriters, carbon paper, and manual ledgers.

 He would transform the services his team was delivering into a SaaS product that future customers could simply run from the cloud.
-This meant no servers, no cabling, and no permanent IT staff was needed for municipalities to switch to PC systems.
+This meant no servers, no cabling, and no permanent IT staff were needed for municipalities to switch to new systems.
 City employees would simply log into their internet connections to access the systems.

-This worked out well for Pérez too, because winning operating contracts required far less bureaucracy than tendering for major capital expenditure projects.
+This worked out well for Pérez, too, because winning operating contracts required far less bureaucracy than tendering for major capital expenditure projects.
 Even better, no new developers were required at Rock Solid’s end when new clients came on board.

-By late 2013, Rock Solid had signed up more than a third of Puerto Rico’s 78 municipalities, and had also secured similar customers elsewhere in Latin America.
+By late 2013, Rock Solid had signed up more than a third of Puerto Rico’s 78 municipalities and had also secured similar customers elsewhere in Latin America.
 The company’s profitability and cash flow soared.

 Can Service Businesses Scale Without Transitioning To Products?

 Just as there is more than one way to cook an egg, there is more than one way to scale a services business – sometimes.

-The business model was compelling, with GE paying $90 per hour and QuEST paying its Indian engineers about $5.
+The business model was compelling, with GE paying $90 per hour and QuEST paying its Indian engineers about $5 her hour.
 Thanks to the world’s rapidly increasing thirst for energy, and the fact that GE was a leading supplier of gas turbines for power plants, QuEST grew quickly.

 Just by providing these outsourcing services, QuEST hit $5 million in annual sales by their year end of March 2001 and $14 million by March 2002.
 GE accounted for about 80% of QuEST’s sales.

 Soon, Prabhu closed a deal with Rolls Royce.
-EADS and United Technologies.
+EADS and United Technologies followed.
 In 2004–2005, QuEST’s top line recovered to $19.6 million, and it jumped to $25.8 million in 2005–2006.
-Profitability rebounded, too, from a $3.5 million loss in the difficult year of 2003–2004 to profits of $2.5 million and $3.8 million in 2004–2005 and 2005–2006.
+Profitability rebounded, too, from a $3.5 million loss in the difficult year of 2003–2004 to profit of $2.5 million and $3.8 million in 2004–2005 and 2005–2006.